- Learn Linux

 It is a hands on workshop that creates a graphical interface to control some simple electronics.
 This is used to create the electronics.py demonstration.

-The rest of the code is not documented, but shows examples of how Pygame Zero can be used to make novel interfaces.
+The rest of the code shows examples of how Pygame Zero can be used to make novel interfaces.

 pgzero-demo.py - Provides a demonstration of creating buttons and LEDs which doesn't need any external electronics.